Industrial Mission Association Archive

 Sheffield was the birthplace of industrial mission in Britain; the Bishop of Sheffield appointed Ted Wickham (1911–1994) as the country’s first industrial chaplain in 1944.
 At the movement’s height in the 1970s there were 115 full-time and 175 part-time clergy engaged in industrial chaplaincy work, but the decline of traditional industries and increasing secularism inevitably had an adverse impact on the IMA in recent decades.

 This substantial archive documents the history of the Industrial Mission Association and the work of industrial mission teams in more than twenty areas in Britain and, to a lesser extent, industrial missions overseas.
 There is particularly good coverage of Coventry, Greater Manchester, Liverpool, Northumberland and North Durham, Sheffield and Teeside.

 Papers include minutes, reports and papers, correspondence, press cuttings and ephemera of the Association and other Christian organizations such as the World Council of Churches and the British Council of Churches.

-More recently Rev. Michael Atkinson, secretary of the ima from 1969 to 1975, has transferred his papers to the Library, dating from 1958 to 2003.
+More recently Rev. Michael Atkinson, secretary of the IMA from 1969 to 1975, transferred his papers to the Library, dating from 1958 to 2003.